crond-jaist/iotrain-sim/README.md

 * J. Wang, "IoT Training System Using the Cooja Network Simulator", Master's thesis, March 2019. https://hdl.handle.net/10119/15885

-For a list of contributors to this project, please check the file CONTRIBUTORS included with the source code.
+For a list of contributors to this project, check the file CONTRIBUTORS included with the source code.